Zeit-Labs/XBlock/docs/xblock-tutorial/front_matter/read_me.rst

 https://github.com/openedx/edx-documentation/tree/master/en_us/xblock-tutorial/source

-The edX documentation team welcomes contributions from Open edX community members.
-You can find guidelines for how to `contribute to edX Documentation`_ in the GitHub edx/edx-documentation repository.
+The Open edX community welcomes contributions from other Open edX community members.
+You can find guidelines for how to `contribute to Open edX documentation`_ in the GitHub openedx/docs.openedx.org repository - although note that these specific docs are authored in the openedx/XBlock repository.

+.. _contribute to Open edX documentation: https://github.com/openedx/docs.openedx.org#readme

-.. include:: ../../../links/links.rst
+.. include:: ../../links.rst